Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "Harmony is the one who told us that a witch saved us," Marion said.

-Alyssa exhaled.
-Harmony is real, she thought.
-We were right.
-We weren't in some different, Charmed-fantasy world.
+We were right, she thought.
+We weren't in some different, Charmed‑fantasy world.
 Everything that we lived through was in the real world.
 A changed reality, yes; it was a Charmed modified world.
-But it was still the real world; just as we thought it was.
-Those demons who planned major destruction really existed - and had to be vanquished by real-life Charmed Ones - in the real world.
+But it was the real world; just as we believed ‑ just as we knew ‑ it was.
+Those demons really existed ‑ and had to be vanquished by us ‑ in the real world.
 This real world.
-The real world that I'm in now; with Brad and the studio and the show, all just as it was before - and with Marion and Nicole.
-Had we not succeeded as witches, the real world - the world we knew - would really have been destroyed.
+The same real world that I'm in now; with Brad and the studio and the show, all just as it was before ‑ and with Marion and Nicole.
+Had we not succeeded as real‑life Charmed Ones in vanquishing those demons who planned major destruction in the real world, this real world, the way it was ‑ and still is ‑ would not exist.

 "How do you know about Harmony?"
 Nicole asked, surprised.
 She looked at Phoebe for a few seconds, seemingly confused.